WANdisco/wandisco-documentation-ldm/docs/installation.md

 Password: password
 ```

-This will start LiveData Migrator and the action prompt will appear.
+This starts LiveData Migrator and the action prompt appears.

 #### Use authorized SSH keys